HalilovRostislav/Learn-Python-for-free/lessons/Strings.md

 # Can number be a string?

 Yes.
-Put the main number in quotes. we can see that the numbers in the variables are not enclosed in quotes because it is not a string, but of type int (integer data type
-).
-If the value in the variable is not enclosed in quotes, then it is not a string.
+Enclose values ​​in quotation marks.
+We usually see that the numbers are not enclosed in quotes, because they are not a string, but int (integer data type) or float (floating point numbers).
+If the value of the variable is not enclosed in quotes, then it is not a string.

-We can also find out the data type of the value for this we can use the `type()` function, `print(type(10))`, output: `<class 'int'>` shows that `10` belongs to the class `int`(int is short for integer). we can still find out the type of the string: `print(type("plane"))`, output: `<class 'str'>` str is short for string
+We can also find out the data type of the value, for this we can use the function `type()`, `print(type(10))`, output: `<class 'int'>` shows that 10 belongs to class int(int is short for an integer) we can still find out the type of the string: `print(type("plane"))`, output: `<class 'str'>` str is short for string

 # How to concatenate strings